dylanrathbone/quickstart-atlassian-jira/README.md

 ### Network prerequisites

-You need to create the required AWS networking infrastructure (VPC, subnets) by using the [ASI Quick Start](https://fwd.aws/xYyYy), or by deploying Jira with a new ASI.
+You need to create the required AWS networking infrastructure (VPC, subnets) by using the [ASI Quick Start](https://fwd.aws/xYyYy), or by deploying Crowd with a new ASI.
 For details, see the [deployment guide](https://fwd.aws/Wz3Qb).

 ### Contributing & issues